MaxBittker/MaxBittker.github.io/pages/post2.md

     mapA.putAll(mapB);
 ```
 **None of the above.**
 Because this function is a side effect with no return value, it can't even be composed with other expressions.
-It's worth mentioning that Java is world where people are likely to use other implementations of the **`Map<K,V>`** interface, like Guava's `ImmutableMap`.
+It's worth mentioning that Java is a world where people are likely to use other implementations of the **`Map<K,V>`** interface, like Guava's `ImmutableMap`.

 ### Go:
 ```go